Kornil/redux-kittens/README.md

 # redux-kittens
-Testing redux middlewares with kittens addsadsadsa
+Testing redux middlewares with kittens this is a change
 ## Install

 `npm i https://github.com/Kornil/redux-kittens.git`